 For more tips on developing essential habits in your children, visit the First Habits homepage and sign up for our weekly newsletter.
 Together, let’s create a brighter future for our children through the power of good habits and effective memory techniques.

-Please check out Harry Lorayne’s original book here
+Please check out Harry Lorayne’s original book here.

-video for a good explanation of the memory techniques described in this blog.
+Also please see this Youtube video for a good explanation of the memory techniques described in this blog.